 It also shown how foreign events, such as wars and ethnic conflicts, do affect British politics: Sixty percent of Indian and forty-two percent of Pakistani Londoners indicated their vote will be determined by the parties’ stances on Kashmir.
 There’s little doubt that the war between Israel and Hamas in the Gaza Strip will contribute to the unification of Muslim votes.

-The Muslim Vote is useful website in the UK that promotes itself as “a dynamic coalition of organizations and individuals” and asserts that “we are powerful, united force of million acting in unison,” notwithstanding the demise of the Islamic Party of Britain (1989–2006).
+The Muslim Vote is a useful website in the UK that promotes itself as “a dynamic coalition of organizations and individuals” and asserts that “we are a powerful, united force of 4 million acting in unison,” notwithstanding the demise of the Islamic Party of Britain (1989–2006).
 We are targeting seats where the Muslim vote has the potential to impact the result.
-We intend to stay for while.
+We intend to stay for a while.
 We will establish the groundwork for our community’s political future in 2024.”

 For Indians, this tactic will sound quite familiar.
-Despite claiming to be “not political party,” The Muslim Vote assists members of the community in advancing their shared goals and even supports potential candidacies as independents in the event that local chapters of established political parties do not appear to support their particular agenda.
-It is easy to assume that the end game is to create vote-bank based on religion that will eventually have enough members to set the agenda.
+Despite claiming to be “not a political party,” The Muslim Vote assists members of the community in advancing their shared goals and even supports potential candidacies as independents in the event that local chapters of established political parties do not appear to support their particular agenda.
+It is easy to assume that the end game is to create a vote-bank based on religion that will eventually have enough members to set the agenda.

-The website includes list of all Members of Parliament (MPs) from “Muslim-dense seats,” or seats where the percentage of Muslim voters is over 10%. column on the list indicates the MPs’ votes cast in favor of, against, or abstention from the Gaza vote.
+The website includes a list of all Members of Parliament (MPs) from “Muslim-dense seats,” or seats where the percentage of Muslim voters is over 10%.
+A column on the list indicates the MPs’ votes cast in favor of, against, or abstention from the Gaza vote.
 Where Muslims make up more than 30% of the population, it has suggested independent, Green Party, or Workers Party of Britain alternatives.
 It declares plainly, “The Muslim vote matters and the UK’s political class needs to take it seriously.”

 The majority of seats in the West Midlands, Yorkshire, the Humber, and inner cities of London are determined by the percentage of Muslims (76%) living in these regions.

 Furthermore, since any resistance can be “called out” as Islamophobia on the basis of racial disparities, the anger that Western nations feel towards racism may also be used to forward this objective.
-The eight-decade taboo on anti-Semitism has also been lifted as result of the Gaza conflict, which fits in well with the Labour Party’s own tendencies.
+The eight-decade taboo on anti-Semitism has also been lifted as a result of the Gaza conflict, which fits in well with the Labour Party’s own tendencies.

-The Labour Party was shocked to learn that they had lost sizable portion of Muslim votes in its inner city strongholds due to the Gaza problem, as it was perceived as not being pro-Palestinian, in the most recent council and mayoral elections.
+The Labour Party was shocked to learn that they had lost a sizable portion of Muslim votes in its inner city strongholds due to the Gaza problem, as it was perceived as not being pro-Palestinian, in the most recent council and mayoral elections.

 Why Gaza was important in the UK’s equivalent of panchayat elections reveals the direction of that nation’s voting habits.
 It would be naive to believe that British politicians and political parties will remain unaffected by this political desensitization.

-Hindu organizations there have released “Hindu Manifesto UK 2024,” which suggests counter-consolidation is underway.
+Hindu organizations there have released a “Hindu Manifesto UK 2024,” which suggests a counter-consolidation is underway.
 In addition to concerns over immigration, healthcare, education, and representation, demands include the protection of Hindu places of worship and dharmic principles, as well as the designation of anti-Hindu statements and behavior as hate crimes.
 However, the likelihood of being taken seriously is low because there are only one million Hindus in the UK, compared to four times as many Muslims.

 Also Read: India’s rise under PM Modi is making West jealous

-Rishi Sunak became the first Asian and “Hindu” prime minister in 10 Downing Street during what was arguably the most difficult period of the twenty-first century, thanks to series of very British political upheavals.
+Rishi Sunak became the first Asian and “Hindu” prime minister in 10 Downing Street during what was arguably the most difficult period of the twenty-first century, thanks to a series of very British political upheavals.

-How Britons react to the growing influence of vote-bank politics, which has long been the scourge of the biggest democracy in the world, will determine lot.
+How Britons react to the growing influence of vote-bank politics, which has long been the scourge of the biggest democracy in the world, will determine a lot.